 Memory overhead per infrastructure node ≈ 150 MiB

-Before you install OpenShift Virtualization, ensure that your OpenShift Container Platform cluster meets the following requirements:
+Review this section before you install OpenShift Virtualization to ensure that your cluster meets the requirements.

 OpenShift Virtualization is an add-on to OpenShift Container Platform and imposes additional overhead that you must account for when planning a cluster.
 Each cluster machine must accommodate the following overhead requirements in addition to the OpenShift Container Platform requirements.
 Oversubscribing the physical resources in a cluster can affect performance.